 Seeing those words still doesn’t make it real for me.
 David Bowie seemed ageless, timeless, always changing with the times and even making up his own time.
 Even at 69, he seemed 40.

 Perhaps that’s because that’s when I discovered him.
-He was 36 when he released “Let’s Dance,” perhaps his poppiest tune ever.
+He was 36 when he released “Let’s Dance,” perhaps his poppiest tune ever, much to the chagrin of long-time fans and critics.
 I knew him as somewhat of an oddity (Not a space oddity yet) – I vaguely remembered “Fame” from 1975 and hated it – but found his album and subsequent singles infectious.

 During this phase of his career, he was dressing snappy and debonair – no space suits or dresses then, and he seemed so, well, for lack of a better term, cool.
 I wanted to be David Bowie.
 I got my hair cut like his, started wearing ties to school (which won over a lot of rednecks), and immersed myself even further into the British music scene.